Azure/ResourceModules/docs/wiki/The library - Module design.md

 Each module must come with a ReadMe Markdown file that outlines what the module contains and 'how' it can be used.
 Its primary components are in order:
-- A title with a reference to the primary resource in Start Case followed by the primary resource namespace e.g. <code>Key Vaults `[Microsoft.KeyVault/vaults]`</code>.
+- A title with a reference to the primary resource in Start Case followed by the primary resource namespace e.g., <code>Key Vaults `[Microsoft.KeyVault/vaults]`</code>.
 - A short description
 - A **Resource types** section with a table that outlines all resources that can be deployed as part of the module.
 - A **Parameters** section with a table containing all parameters, their type, default and allowed values if any, and their description.
-- Optionally, a **Parameter Usage** section that shows how to use complex structures such as parameter objects or array of objects, e.g. roleAssignments, tags, privateEndpoints.
+- Optionally, a **Parameter Usage** section that shows how to use complex structures such as parameter objects or array of objects, e.g., roleAssignments, tags, privateEndpoints.
 - An **Outputs** section with a table that describes all outputs the module template returns.
 - A **Template references** section listing relevant resources [Azure resource reference](https://docs.microsoft.com/en-us/azure/templates).